 5. No Name Sushi Bar with 10 Yen Sushi

-They don’t allow photos inside the sushi bar so I just took a picture of their door.
+The sushi chef doesn’t allow photos inside his sushi bar so I just took a picture of their door.
 The place is located in a small alley in Shinjuku.
 You can click on that link or refer to the map below to see exactly where it is.

 Sushi Bar with No Name

 Address: 1 Chome-12 Kabukicho, Shinjuku City, Tokyo 160-0021

 Closest Metro Station: Shinjuku

 What We Paid: JPY 1,590 for fifteen pieces of 10 yen sushi and two beers